zgcarvalho/diabnet/README.md

 ## Data analysis

-Data analysis is performed through a collection of Jupyter Notebooks in the `analysis` directory, that are:
+Data analysis is performed through a collection of Jupyter Notebooks in the `notebooks` directory, that are:

 - `01-training-results-analysis.ipynb`
 - `02-report-metrics-ensemble.ipynb`